-Attribution - you must give appropriate credit, provide a link to the licence, and indicate if changes were made in a reasonable manner, but not in any way that suggests we endorse you or your use These materials are protected by copyright and have been openly licensed for any reuse purpose, as long as these terms are followed.
+• Attribution - users must give appropriate credit, provide a link to the licence, and indicate if changes were made in a reasonable manner, but not in any way that suggests we endorse the user or use

+These materials are protected by copyright and have been openly licensed for any reuse purpose, as long as these terms are followed.
 Learn more about the CC BY 4.0 licence on the Creative Commons website.